The 15 Best Studio Ghibli Movies

 14. When Marnie Was There (2014)

-Introverted and emotionally unsure Anna is sent to her aunt’s house to help her recover from asthma attacks when she meets a mysterious girl named Marnie.
+The introverted and emotionally unsure Anna is sent to her aunt’s house to help her recover from asthma attacks when she meets a mysterious girl named Marnie.
 As Anna struggles to accept herself in an overwhelming world, she quite literally draws from her experiences of the past.
-Yonebayashi’s sensitive storytelling helps give this rather unlikeable character a certain depth and renders Anna more than a ‘simply misunderstood’ character trope.
+Yonebayashi’s sensitive storytelling helps give this rather unlikeable character a certain depth and renders Anna through a trope that is more than that of the misunderstood character.

 Similar to Studio Ghibli Movies: When Marnie Was There (2015) Review